JokeNeverSoke/racket-huh/README.md

 I only called this racket-huh because of how predicates are pronounced by NEU professors.
 A function called `is-prime?` would be pronounced as `is prime huh` where `huh` stands for the unpronouncable `?`.

+## Related

+- [TRack](https://github.com/jokeneversoke/track) - Expermiental static-type checker for a superset of Racket